 - Networking events, surfing, yoga, retreats

-- Fibre broadband in urban areas (not always available in rural villages)
+- Fiber optic in urban areas (not always in rural villages)

-More about remote working in the Canary Islands: moving with remote work.
+More about remote work in the Canary Islands: relocation with remote work.

 Frequently asked questions about moving to Fuerteventura or Lanzarote

-Which of the two islands is better to live on?
+Which of the two islands is better to live in?

-- Fuerteventura: wilder nature, unspoilt beaches, sports (surfing, kitesurfing, windsurfing), tranquillity
+- Fuerteventura: wilder nature, pristine beaches, sports (surfing, kitesurfing, windsurfing), tranquility

-- Lanzarote: more cultural appeal (César Manrique architecture), better services network, better connected
+- Lanzarote: more cultural (architecture of César Manrique), better service network, better connected

-If you are a sports enthusiast or love nature, choose Fuerteventura.
-If you value services and thoughtful design, choose Lanzarote.
+If you're a sports enthusiast or seeking nature, Fuerteventura.
+If you value services and careful design, Lanzarote.

-Door to door: 12–18 days.
-The sea transit takes longer (8–12 days) because of transhipment at Tenerife or Gran Canaria, followed by a smaller vessel to Fuerteventura or Lanzarote.
+Door to door: 12-18 days.
+Maritime transit is longer (8-12 days) because containers are transshipped at Tenerife or Gran Canaria, then smaller vessel to Fuerteventura/Lanzarote.

 Yes, practically essential.
-The bus network (guaguas) is functional but limited (low frequency, does not reach everywhere).
-A car gives you total freedom to explore the island and travel comfortably.
+The network of guaguas (buses) is functional but limited (low frequency, doesn't reach everywhere).
+A car gives you total autonomy to explore the island and move around comfortably.

 Good in urban areas (Puerto del Rosario, Arrecife, Corralejo, Costa Teguise, Playa Blanca, Caleta de Fuste).
-There are state schools, subsidised private schools and international schools (German and British).
-In rural areas the local state school is usually the only option — generally good, but with fewer specialisms.
+There are public schools, charter schools and international schools (German, British).
+In rural areas public school is the only option, usually good but with fewer specialties.

-Do you handle small removals between Fuerteventura and Lanzarote?
+Do you do small relocations between Fuerteventura and Lanzarote?

-At Horizont Atlantic we have a presence and extensive experience on both eastern islands: we know the ports, the areas, the peculiarities of the wind and the local formalities.
-Request a quote, specifying the island and destination area, and we will respond within 24–48 hours with a personalised proposal.
+At Horizont Atlantic we have presence and experience in the two eastern islands: we know the ports, the areas, the wind characteristics and procedures.
+Request a quote from us indicating destination island and area and we'll respond within 24-48 hours with a personalized proposal.